 Indian Food Stall Sells Snacks That are Literally on Fire

 Eating hot food is one thing, but munching on a snack which has literally been set on fire?
-That is an entirely different experience.

 A unique paan stall in New Delhi has recently gone viral on social media for its game-changing preparation that keeps the traditional chew aflame as it touches the customer’s mouth.

 The street food stall, owned by Pradhuman Shukla’s family, has been selling paan in Delhi, India for 20 years, according to Barcroft.

 Traditionally, paan is a prepared chew composed of betel leaf stuffed with areca nut and sometimes with tobacco added and is munched and then swallowed or spat out.

 However 31-year-old Pradhuman, created a fiery twist on the traditional Indian chew by lighting them on fire before being stuffed into the customers’ mouths.
 He also changed the ingredients a bit adding sweet masala, with a little ice and a concentrated squash drink called Rooh Afza.

 Consuming/chewing paan is said to have medicinal effects on several ailments including colds, flu and sore throats.
 According to the inventive stall owner, that was how he came up with the fire paan in the first place.